Osideh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Going back to the previous directory
+Listing of files even the hidden ones